 The Best Apple Cider Vinegar to Use

-To get the top benefits, using raw apple cider vinegar is better than using the filtered or processed product.
-Raw apple cider vinegar has not undergone pasteurization and thus have retained the most benefits of ACV.
+To get the top benefits, using raw apple cider vinegar is better than using filtered or processed products.
+Raw apple cider vinegar has not undergone pasteurization and thus has retained the most benefits of ACV.

 An example of this type of ACV is Bragg’s.

 Depending on the purpose, you can take ACV topically or orally.

 When using raw apple cider vinegar like the homemade variety or Bragg’s brand, you would want to make sure that you’ve shaken it first to get the goodness from the natural precipitate at the bottom.

 For general oral use, you may mix it in a ratio of 32 ounces of water for every 1 tablespoon of ACV.
 Use this water as you would any normal drinking water.
 You can make lemonades with it or just add honey or agave for a refreshing drink.

 Bonus: Root Cellar That Can Be Used as a Bunker